 Texas Ranger Association Foundation (TRAF)

 The Texas Ranger Association Foundation Scholarship Fund was established in 1988 to provide scholarships to children of active Texas Rangers.
 In appreciation for the dedicated service that the Texas Rangers give to the citizens of Texas, as well as the many hours of security the Company ‘A’ Rangers provide at the annual Spindletop events, Spindletop supports the TRAF Scholarship Fund.
+Each year, children of active Texas Rangers receive this scholarship.

 “I am so grateful to those individuals who have assisted in the scholarship program of the Texas Ranger Association Foundation.
 By doing so it has blessed my life and given me an opportunity to attend a university where I can grow in my faith and education.” – Morgan Prince